-Each wedding couple is unique in their requirements, so there isn't a set price to shoot a wedding and reception but figure on $1,500 as a basic idea of cost, plus expenses for travel and extra shoots.
+Each wedding couple is unique in their requirements, so there isn't an absolute set price to shoot a wedding and reception but figure on $1,500 as a basic idea of cost, plus expenses for travel outside the Metro area.
 This covers a day of shooting, from the special preparations before the wedding to the big event and beyond into the reception.
 Then there is about 4 days of processing the images and editing them into groups for showing.
 (Want me to come to Hawaii or Paris or Borneo?
 Let's negotiate that!)

->

-> Weddings are social media events for many people.
+Weddings are social media events for many people.
 Often part of my services is about editing the images into groups so that they can be doled out on Facebook.
 It's fun to make the presentation of the big day into a big week or two of photo essays to share with friends and family who couldn't make it for the big day.
 So far, couples have opted to have me publish the groups of pictures on my own Facebook page, to be shared.
 The happy couple has better things to do in the days right after the wedding and it's fun to get the pictures up quick for people to enjoy.
 Here are some examples from my FB albums display--

 While I take the standard group shots that are expected, I'm always on the lookout for little stories that really capture the relationships of the friends and families.
 In this picture, the little guy on the right accidentally stepped on his cousin's toe with dramatic results.
 The various reactions are priceless, especially that of her new big brother, bending down to comfort her.